 The MDAS was configured for all watersheds, and LSPC was used to simulate each of the watersheds as a series of hydrologically connected subwatersheds.
 Configuration of the model involved subdividing each large watershed into modeling units and performing continuous simulation of flow and water quality for these units using meteorological, landuse, point source loading, and stream data.
-The specific pollutants simulated were, total iron, dissolved aluminum, pH, chloride, total manganese, total selenium, sediment, and fecal coliform bacteria.
+The specific pollutants simulated were, total iron, sediment, and fecal coliform bacteria.
 This section describes the configuration process and key components of the model in greater detail.